 An AES standard implies a consensus of those directly and materially affected by its scope and provisions and is intended as a guide to aid the manufacturer, the consumer, and the general public.
 The existence of an AES standard does not in any respect preclude anyone, whether or not he or she has approved the document, from manufacturing, marketing, purchasing, or using products, processes, or procedures not in agreement with the standard.
 Prior to approval, all parties were provided opportunities to comment or object to any provision.
 Attention is drawn to the possibility that some of the elements of this AES standard or information document may be the subject of patent rights.
 AES shall not be held responsible for identifying any or all such patents.
 Approval does not assume any liability to any patent owner, nor does it assume any obligation whatever to parties adopting the standards document.
-This document are invited to submit, with their comments, notification of any relevant patent rights of which they are aware and to provide supporting documentation.
+This document is subject to periodic review and users are cautioned to obtain the latest printing.
+Recipients of this document are invited to submit, with their comments, notification of any relevant patent rights of which they are aware and to provide supporting documentation.